-Maybe you think they would do better on some other site or maybe the place where your posts are currently displayed decided not to pay you for your hard work (*coughBubblewscough*) so you decided they shouldn't get to benefit from your awesome writing.
+Maybe you think they would do better on another site, or maybe the place where your posts are currently displayed decided not to pay you for your hard work (*coughBubblewscough*), so you decided they shouldn't get to benefit from your awesome writing.

 Where are your articles posted?